Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - WizardLM-13B-V1.1 (using oobabooga/text-generation-webui) : 8.5
 - Llama-2-13B-chat (using oobabooga/text-generation-webui) : 10
 - Luna-AI-Llama2-Uncensored (using oobabooga/text-generation-webui) : 6
+- MythoLogic-13B (using oobabooga/text-generation-webui) : 10
+- Redmond-Puffin-13B (using oobabooga/text-generation-webui) : 10

 ### Question 2: Summarize the following text: "The water cycle is a natural process that involves the continuous movement of water on, above, and below the Earth's surface.
 It includes various stages like evaporation, condensation, precipitation, and runoff.
 This cycle plays a crucial role in maintaining Earth's water balance and supporting life."
 Task Domain: Summary